modern-milkman/udder/docs/README.md

 ## 🧩 Jekyll Configuration

-The site uses the "minimal" Jekyll theme with configuration to prevent Jekyll from processing the APT repository files, which would break the repository functionality.
+The site uses the "architect" Jekyll theme with configuration to prevent Jekyll from processing the APT repository files, which would break the repository functionality.

 ## 🚨 Important Notes